jcouv/jcouv.github.io/_posts/2019-05-12-nullability-analysis.md

 ## State tracking

 As the analysis progresses through a method body, `NullableWalker` tracks some knowledge for each variable (or more generally, storage location).
-For a given variable, the state is either `MaybeNull` or `NotNull`.
+At a certain point in the analysis, the state for a given variable is either `MaybeNull` or `NotNull`.
 For all the tracked variables, this is represented as a state array, in which each variable gets an index/position/slot.

 For instance, parameters and locals in a method get slot, which holds either non-null or maybe-null state.
 Consider a parameter `string? p1`, we give it a slot/index and we'll initialize its state to maybe-null (ie. `State[slot] = MaybeNull`, because its declared type is `Annotated`), then when we visit `p1 = "";` we can just override that state, and when we visit `p1.ToString()` we consult that state to decide whether to warn for possible null dereference.